-In fact, New Zealand is forward-thinking country in terms of gender equality, as demonstrated also by being the first country to have three women in high rankings of power simultaneously.
-Helen Clark (Prime Minister), Dame Siliva Cartwright (Governor General), and Sian Elias (Chief Justice) were all in power at the same time.
+In fact, New Zealand is a forward-thinking country in terms of gender equality, as demonstrated also by being the first country to have three women in high rankings of power simultaneously.
+Helen Clark (Prime Minister), Dame Siliva Cartwright (Governor-General), and Sian Elias (Chief Justice) were all in power at the same time.
 You can learn more about New Zealand politics in the Parliament Buildings in Wellington where they run free tours.

 NZ$20 – Queen Elizabeth II

 New Zealand is part of the Commonwealth to which The Queen is sovereign.
 She is a constitutional monarch, so although she plays no part in the passing of legislation within the New Zealand Government, she plays a formal or symbolic role of approving legislation.